microsoft/AcademicContent/Workshop/AI and Machine Learning/Video Indexer/Video Indexer.md

 	_Editing a transcript_

 1. Scroll through the transcript looking for other words and phrases that weren't transcribed correctly and take a moment to fix them.

-Note that when you select a block of text to be edited, you can click the Play button to its right to jump to that point in the video and listen to what was said.
+	> Tip: When you select a block of text to be edited, you can click the Play button to its right to jump to that point in the video and listen to what was said.

 1. Once a video is indexed, you can search its contents.
 Type "suggestion" into the search box at the top of the page and press **Enter.** Confirm that the search results include four instances in which the word "suggestion" was spoken in the video.
 The sound icon on the left indicates the content was spoken.
 But Video Indexer isn't limited to searching for spoken content.